Skip to content

 Long-stay travel insurance (often referred to as backpackers insurance or gap year insurance) typically cover trips from 90 days up to 18 months.
 You can often return to the UK in this time and still be covered.

-Multi-trip insurance is an annual policy that covers all the holidays you take in a 12-month period as long as each trip lasts 31 days or less.
+Annual multi-trip insurance is an annual travel insurance policy that covers all the holidays you take in a 12-month period as long as each trip lasts 31 days or less.

-What is the longest you can get travel insurance for?
+What is the longest I can get travel insurance for?

 You’ll have to shop around for cover if you want to go on a really long trip.

-But this can depend on your age – once you’re 65 or older, you might find insurers limit how many days a single trip can be.
+Availability and cost of this type of cover can depend on your age – once you’re 65 or older, you might find insurers limit how many days a single trip can be.

 You can buy travel insurance for 90 days for seniors from a range of providers.
-However, this will get more difficult the older you get.
+However, this will get more difficult as you age as older people tend to have more health conditions.

 For example, LV= has a maximum trip length of 365 days if you're under 65 years of age.
 If you're between 65 and 79, it can cover trips up to 90 days, but just 31 days if you're 80 or over.